Novo-Accessibility/SeniorHomeSafety/README.md

 ## License

-All rights reserved.
-See LICENSE file.
+Released under the MIT License.
+See LICENSE file for details.

 ## Status